It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 4) Government House public gardens

-The extensive Victoria gardens surrounding the official residence of British Columbia’s lieutenant governor (the Queen’s representative) are open to the public.
+The extensive Victoria gardens surrounding the official residence of British Columbia’s lieutenant governor are open to the public.
+(The lieutenant governor represents the King of England in BC.)

 With 36 acres of gardens and native woodlands, the estate has been designated a National Historic Site of Canada.
 For many decades, the gardens have been lovingly looked after by a society of volunteer gardeners.